Liquid-solid friction on crystalline surfaces: a perspective

-On Figure \ref{supercooled_liquids}, we show the results of two studies of supercooled liquid friction on solid surfaces.
+\paragraph*{First results} On Figure \ref{supercooled_liquids}, we show the results of two studies of supercooled liquid friction on solid surfaces.
 On panel \textbf{a}, we plot the temperature-dependent friction coefficient extracted from molecular dynamics simulations of water and methanol on either graphene or a Lennard-Jones wall \cite{herrero_fast_2020}.
 The solid lines are fits with an Arrhenius law.
 On panel \textbf{b}, we reproduce experimental results from \cite{henot_temperature-controlled_2018} on polymer melts.
 In this work, the authors report an Arrhenius dependency for both viscosity and friction.
-Having in mind that viscosity $\eta$ describes liquid-liquid friction while $\lambda$ denotes the interfacial friction, these two different activation energies denote two separate mechanisms for friction in these two situations.
-It is interesting to note that a variations of the slip length $b=\eta/\lambda$ denotes a bulk-surface decoupling upon cooling.
+Having in mind that viscosity $\eta$ describes liquid-liquid friction while $\lambda$ denotes the interfacial friction, these two different activation energies account for two separate mechanisms for friction in these two situations.
+It is interesting to note that a variations of the slip length $b=\eta/\lambda$ implies a bulk-surface decoupling upon cooling.
 In this latter study, the authors compared for each surface the polymer melt's liquid friction $k_{melt}=\eta/b$ with the solid friction $k_{elastomer}=\sigma_\parallel/V_\parallel$ of the corresponding reticulated polymer.
 When both are plotted together as a function of temperature on Figure \ref{supercooled_liquids} \textbf{b}, it is striking that they have roughly the same temperature dependency and order of magnitude.
 This observation strengthens the claim that liquid friction depends on the monomers only and that its dynamical behavior is radically decoupled from the bulk's for which viscosity scales as the chain's length to a power close to 3.5 \cite{colby1987melt}.
 Finally, we mention a recent investigation, by the authors, of the friction of supercooled glycerol on mica.
 Using a dynamic CP-AFM, we reported drastic deviations to Arrhenius behavior and proposed that the strong shift of the liquid's collective modes upon cooling is tuning liquid-solid friction in a similar way to the Van der Walls mechanism described above \cite{lizee2024anomalous}.